Squishy123/branch-deploy/README.md

 ### Essentially, this project acts as a master controller, managing the different branches of a git repo.
 When the branch-deploy API is triggered, the controller clones the repo locally, checkouts the specified branch and then starts it up on a unique hostname.

 ## Application ENV variables
 ### When you build your application, it needs to have a few ENV variables working in order to properly assign a unique hostname.
+Branch-deploy expects a dotenv configuration type setup: .env is stored in the project root and is automatically binded to the application on runtime.

 | Variable | Description                                |
 |----------|--------------------------------------------|